eojcam/cs50_p0/README.md

 finger-style playing, and has a short table showing some pluses and minuses for using the hands only.

-Third page, examples.html, has audio and downloadable music files in pdf format in a zip file for each of two examples of finger-style guitar playing on electric and acoustic guitars, as played by the author.
+Third page, examples.html, has playable and downloadable audio and music files in pdf format in a zip file for each of two examples of finger-style guitar playing on electric and acoustic guitars, as played by the author.
 Both are original compositions.

 Fourth page, connect.html, has image of author, a twitter link,